spjmurray/couchbase-antora-preview/README.md

 This argument is passed to the container entry point.
 This specifies a repository to be added to the Antora playbook.
+This argument is optional and will default to `url=/src`.

 The `url` parameter is required and specifies the path to a mounted git repository or a reference to GitHub.
 This must match the mount target specified in the [`--mount`](#mount) argument.

 The `branches` parameter is optional and specifies which branches to use for document generation.
 Branches are colon (`:`) separated.
+If not specified then the current branch is automatically detected from git.

 The `start_path` parameter is used to select the path within the repository to find the `antora.yml` module configuration.
 For further details please consult the [Antora documentation](https://docs.antora.org/antora/1.1/playbook/configure-content-sources/).
+If not specified then the Antora configuration is automatically detected by walking the git repository.
+The first match is chosen.

 ## Contributing